home

 Stewardship Coordinator:

-Wade Belew organizes and manages every aspect of the restoration project from the native plant nursery to the Creek Stewardship Days.
+Wade Belew organized and managed every aspect of the restoration project from the native plant nursery to the Creek Stewardship Days.
 Wade is a lifelong Sonoma County resident and avid outdoor enthusiast.
 He is a self-employed woodworker with a specialty in designing, building, installing, and maintaining bird nest boxes made from recycled redwood fencing.
 He also does environmental education and leads interpretive walks for LandPaths and Sonoma County Regional Parks.
-He is on the Board of Directors of the California Native Grasslands Association.
+He was President Elect of the California Native Grasslands Association, 2010-11.

-Sponsors, Partners, Donors, Collaborators ~ CCC works closely with and is deeply appreciative of the support of a number of essential sponsors and partners.
+Sponsors, Partners, Donors, Collaborators ~ CCC worked closely with and is deeply appreciative of the support of a number of essential sponsors and partners.

 Sponsors:

-The Laguna de Santa Rosa Foundation, a 501(c) 3 non-profit public benefit corporation is our fiscal sponsor and administers all CCC’s grant funding.
+The Laguna de Santa Rosa Foundation, a 501(c) 3 non-profit public benefit corporation was our fiscal sponsor and administered all CCC’s grant funding.
+See www.lagunadesantarosa.org

-The Sonoma County Water Agency was the agency sponsor for the Department of Water Resources grant (see below) and is continuing to support CCC’s project.
-SCWA is responsible for the flood control channel itself.
+The Sonoma County Water Agencywas the agency sponsor for the Department of Water Resources grant (see below) and is continued to support and fund CCC’s project to December 2012.
+From January 2013, SCWA is taking on the maintenance of CCC’s main project site from Liman Way to the bicycle/pedestrian bridge north of E. Cotati Ave.

-The City of Santa Rosa provided Environmental Enhancement funding for the first phase of the understory planting project.
+The City of Santa Rosa provided Environmental Enhancement funding for an understory restoration project to plant native grasses, sedges and rushes.

 Partners:

-Many other partners have made essential contributions to the project.
+Many other partners have made essential in-kind contributions to the project.

-• STRAW (Students & Teachers Restoring a Watershed, a project of the Bay Institute) and Acorn Soupe, an environmental education organization based in Napa, have both brought hundreds of local elementary school children to the project.
+• STRAW (Students & Teachers Restoring a Watershed, formerly a project of the Bay Institute, now a project of PRBO) and Acorn Soupe, an environmental education organization based in Napa, both brought hundreds of local elementary school children to the project.

-• Many Sonoma State University students and interns from a number of classes, student groups, fraternities and sororities, have contributed to the project in various ways, as have students from Santa Rosa Junior College and local high schools.
+• Many Sonoma State University students and interns from a number of classes, student groups, fraternities and sororities, contributed to the project in various ways, as did students from Santa Rosa Junior College and local high schools.

-• The California Native Plant Society, Appleton Nurseries, Circuit Rider Productions Inc. (now the Center for Environmental Stewardship), and Sonoma County Jail Industries have all provided plants.
+• The California Native Plant Society, Appleton Nurseries, Circuit Rider Productions Inc. (now the Center for Environmental Stewardship), Sonoma County Jail Industries and SSU’s plant propagation class provided plants.

-• Many of our used tools have been obtained from Recycletown and Sonoma Mountain Village provided used tree stakes.
+• Many of our used tools were obtained from Recycletown and Sonoma Mountain Village provided used tree stakes.
 (See Appropriate Technology, Resources, for further information.)
+Southern Sonoma Resource Conservation District lent tools and trash grabbers for Trash Pick Up Days, as did the City of Rohnert Park and Sonoma County Water Agency.

 • Many thanks to Oliver’s Market, the Redwood Café, Fregene’s, Cotati Coffee, and Giovanni’s Pizzeria for generously providing refreshments for some of our workdays and other events, and to Clif Bar & Company for supplying us with healthy energy bars for our Creek Stewardship Days.